Experiencing India and Volunteering in India: your time in India

 Get more involved in the Amarpurkashi project

 If you would like to stay on after your three weeks are up, you are most welcome to remain at Amarpurkashi and become more actively involved.
 You will need to pay £3 per day for your food and lodging, which can be done in local currency.
 Your role will depend on your own skills and initiative and on the priorities of the project at the time.
 Therefore, it's difficult to predict in advance what volunteer work will be available.
 However, teaching English conversation, assisting the primary school teachers, sorting the library, painting murals and helping students with English conversation are tasks that are usually available and actively encouraged.
-(Note that the project director reserves the right to decide whether a project visitor may continue to stay in the project; however, he is usually delighted when people choose to stay).
-Here are some of the ways visitors have got involved:
+(Note that the project director reserves the right to decide whether a Volunteer may continue to stay in the project; however, he is usually delighted when people choose to stay).
+Here are some of the ways Volunteers have got involved:

 - Shelley (a Hindi speaker) spent several weeks researching teaching in the primary school and provided very valuable information which is now being used as the foundation for a new course in teacher training for the primary school teachers.